Glossary

 Retail Intelligence: Key Terms Defined

-The language of physical retail intelligence — from visitor segmentation to store governance.
+The language of physical retail intelligence — from visitor segmentation to the loop that closes between what a store sees and what it earns.
 All terms as defined and used by Storalytic.

 Visitor Segmentation